 - Students have the option to list their entire committee or just their advisor/chair.
 SHESC prefers that they list their committee in its entirety.
-If a student has co-chairs, the system will not allow them to submit unless they list their committee in its entirety. - A student's committee must match the committee that is listed on their PhD Committee Approval form, which should be on file with the Graduate Student Academic Support Specialist.

-- If a student does not have a PhD Committee Approval signature form yet on file, they will need to complete one and submit it to the Graduate Student Academic Support Specialist before their iPOS can be approved. - If one of their committee members is from outside SHESC or ASU and comes up as "not found" during the search, students must fill out the Committee Approval Request form and turn it-in to the Graduate Student Academic Support Specialist along with the individual's most recent CV.
-External members cannot be the sole chair, but can co-chair.
+If a student has co-chairs, the system will not allow them to submit unless they list their committee in its entirety. - A student's committee must match the committee that is listed on their PhD Committee Approval form, which should be on file with the Graduate Student Advisor. - If a student does not have a PhD Committee Approval form on file, they will need to complete one and submit it to the Graduate Student Advisor before their iPOS can be approved. - If one of their committee members is from outside SHESC or ASU and comes up as "not found" during the search, students must fill out the Committee Approval Request form and turn it-in to the Graduate Student Academic Support Specialist along with the individual's most recent CV. - External members cannot be the sole chair, but can be a co-chair.

 Submit the iPOS.
 Once submitted, it should say "pending in the academic unit."

-Print off the summary pages.
-Students will want to print off both the "Courses" page and the "Approval" page links found on the right side of the page.
+Screenshot the summary pages.

-- After a student prints off both pages they must have them signed by their chair. - If they have co-chairs they only need the signature of one person, though they will want to let their other co-chair and the members of their committee look at their iPOS pages to confirm that they also approve.
+- Students will want to take a screenshot of the Course Summary page. - Students must have their chair sign off on the iPOS Course Summary page. - If they have co-chairs they only need the signature of one person, though they will want to let their other co-chair and the members of their committee look at their iPOS to confirm that they also approve.
 (Note: a docu-sign process can be used if available.)

-Hand-in the papers to the Graduate Student Academic Support Specialist.
+Submit papers to the Graduate Student Advisor.

-• Once a students has obtained their chair's signature on both pages, they must submit them to the Graduate Student Academic Support Specialist, who will obtain the head of the academic unit's signature and electronically approve their iPOS.
+Once a student has obtained their chair's signature, they must submit the signed Course Summary page to the Graduate Student Advisor, who will obtain the head of the academic unit's signature and electronically approve the iPOS.